BEST VIEWED IN LANDSCAPE MODE ON MOBILE DEVICES

 The application and assessment process can be lengthy and complex, but certainly not beyond some very dedicated New Zealand communities.

-The Mackenzie Basin
+Mackenzie Basin Dark Sky Reserve

 This is the only "gold" reserve south of the equator, and one of only a few in the world.